michaelagylo/michaelagylo.github.io/content/post/bbc-lo-nickel-2025/index.md

 title: Research linked to harmful nickel mining activities in Raja Ampat, Indonesia
 date: '2025-06-16'

-summary: The BBC interviewed us to comment on the nickel mining activities occurring in the biodiverse region in Rapa Ampat, Indonesia
+summary: We were interviewed by BBC news to comment on the recent nickel mining activities occurring in the biodiverse region in Rapa Ampat, Indonesia

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.